Ky-Ng/Teochew-Linguistics/Vowels.md

 | ![](assets/vowels/vowel_charts/Expected_Vowel_Chart.jpg) |

 ## Recorded Vowels
-Before going into the details on the vowel identification, below details the process to obtain the Vowel Charts:
+Before going into the details on the vowel identification, below details the process to I used to obtain the Vowel Charts:
 #### Vowel Calculation Method
-1. Since the vowel was produced in a `/CV/` context, select only the portion where the consonant formant modulation is not present (vowel formants become stable)
+1. Since the vowel was produced in a `/CV/` context, I selected only the portion where the consonant formant modulation is not present (vowel formants become stable)
-2. Get `Formant`>`Formant Listing` from Praat
+2. Used the `Formant`>`Formant Listing` from Praat
-3. Take the median of the entire time series for `F2-F1` and `F1` values and plot them
+3. Took the median of the entire time series for `F2-F1` and `F1` values and plot them

 ### Recorded Vowel Chart with Original Vowels
 - Based on the positions of `/ɯ/` and `/a/`, the there seems to be a slight lowering of `F2` in the vowel supposed to be `/ɯ/` and an extreme lowering of `F2` in the vowel supposed to be `/a/`